 It happens.
 Some students override and do well; many do not and find themselves forced to make disruptive schedule changes or stuck in a class that is too difficult for them and unable to move to the level that is truly appropriate for their skills and ability.
 Taking courses isn't the same as succeeding in a course.
-Be sure to understand the override policies.
+Take time to review the Staples High School schedule change and grading policies.